xlecours/Loris/docs/API/LorisRESTAPI_v0.0.3.md

 ```

-POST / PUT / PATCH is not supported for Visit Labels.

 It will return a 404 Not Found if the visit label does not exist for this candidate
 (as well as anything under the /candidates/$CandID/$VisitLabel hierarchy)

+POST / PUT / PATCH are not supported for Visit Labels.

 ### 3.3 Candidate Instruments